IUCN Resolution 054: Recognition of the Rights of Antarctica

 What Resolution 054 calls for

-As proposed and adopted at the IUCN World Conservation Congress, this motion will:
+As proposed and adopted at the IUCN World Conservation Congress, this Resolution will:

 Alignment with global commitments